dipaksaini98/goerror/README.md

-# goError v1.0.0
+# GoError v1.0.0

-**goError** is a simple and pluggable Go package that allows developers to create and handle errors in Go more efficiently and gracefully, while also preserving the context of every error.
+**GoError** is a simple and pluggable Go package that allows developers to create and handle errors in Go more efficiently and gracefully, while also preserving the context of every error.

 ## Why use this package?